B-52s

 The great thing about alcohol is briefly, very briefly in fact, all things seem possible.
 With a buzz on, drinking away the evening in a Chinese restaurant in Athens, GA, future members of the B-52s, who had little or no prior musical experience, decided to form a group.

 The name came not from the lethal bomber, but from the Southern slang for the high stacked bouffant hair styles worn by singers Kate Pierson and Cindy Wilson.
-Armed with guitarist Ricky Wilson (Cindy’s bro), drummer Keith Strickland and Fred Schneider’s “wacky” vocals, the B-52s landed in New York playing Max’s Kansas City and CBGBs.
+Armed with guitarist Ricky Wilson (Cindy’s brother), drummer Keith Strickland and Fred Schneider’s “wacky” vocals, the B-52s landed in New York playing Max’s Kansas City and CBGBs.

 What made the B-52s work was the juxtaposition of 80’s Wave, ‘60s girl-group gloss and Schneider’s salacious vocals.

-Scoring with the kitschy “Rock Lobster” and “Planet Claire,” which sounds like Yoko Ono with pop sensibilities, the B-52s released their self-titled debut and defining moment in ‘79.
+Scoring with the kitschy “Rock Lobster” and “Planet Claire” which sounds like Yoko Ono with pop sensibilities, the B-52s released their self-titled debut and defining moment in ‘79.

 “Wild Planet” cracked the Album Chart’s Top 20 the following year on the strength of the tracks “Party Out Of Bounds” and “Private Idaho.”